chef/chef-web-docs/content/upgrade_client.md

 ### Upgrading Multiple Hosts with Knife

-The `knife ssh` and `knife winrm` commands in Chef Workstation can be used to execute the install script on multiple hosts at once.
+The `knife ssh` command in Chef Workstation can be used to execute the install script on multiple Linux, macOS, and unix-like hosts at once :

-Linux, macOS, and unix-like hosts:

 ```bash
 knife ssh 'name:*' 'curl -L https://chef.io/chef/install.sh | sudo bash'